FollyMaddy/RetroPie-Share/00-scripts-00/readme.md

 # generate-desired-systems.sh

-This is a bash script to "batch" create single/multiple desired system(s)
+This is a bash script to "batch" create single/multiple desired system(s).

 Open the file with a text editor.